iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

 ## Binary search problem characteristics

 1. Ordered binary search.
-You need to find index or array element where ordering info is available, either explicitly (sorted array) or implicitly (partially sorted or other special info).
+You need to find an index or array element where ordering info is available, either explicitly (sorted array) or implicitly (partially sorted or other special info).
 2. monotony pattern.
 If the ordering info isn't available, but you can exclude